Vlora War: Course of war

 The conflict began on 4 June 1920, after Italian General Settimo Piacentini refused to cede control of the Vlora district to the Albanian government.
-Previously, Albania had successfully expelled most of the Italian occupation from the country.
+Previously, Albania had successfully expelled the occupying Italians from most of the country.
 After Italy refused the request of Ahmet Zogu—the Albanian Minister of the Interior at the time—to continue the evacuation, the Albanians formed the National Defense Committee, led by Qazim Koculi, and began recruiting volunteers.
 Ahmet Lepenica took command of the force, which consisted of about 4,000 soldiers.
 The Albanian rebels were poorly armed; some did not carry firearms and resorted to sticks and stones.
 In the area around Vlora, there were about 25,000 Italian soldiers equipped with artillery.

 The Albanians fought in the Vlora region and were joined by local volunteers, resulting in a force of over 10,000 irregular fighters.
 Despite the increase in numbers, only up to 4,000 Albanians participated in the conflict.
-This force included the Banda e Vatrës, an Albanian military band formed in the United States that traveled by boat for 23 days to reach Durrës.
+This force included the Banda e Vatrës, an Albanian military band formed in the United States that traveled by ship for 23 days to reach the port city of Durrës.
 The advance of the Albanian troops and the communist revolutionary movements, coupled with riots in the Italian army, made it impossible to reinforce the Italian soldiers in Vlora.
-As a result, the Italian soldiers barricaded themselves in Vlora, facing malaria and communist agitation in their ranks, and without receiving any orders; they defended the city from four attacks on 5 June, 6 June, 11 June, and 24 July.
+As a result, the Italian soldiers barricaded themselves in Vlora, facing malaria and communist agitation in their ranks, and without receiving any orders; despite these impediments they defended the city from four attacks, on 5, 6, and 11 June, and on 24 July.